 Luhansk, January 02, 2016 - The Russian Night Wolves motor gang gives a family winter show on their base. © Pierre Crom / Getty Images

 Away from such high-level political wrangling, a humanitarian crisis loomed in the east at the onset of winter.
-NGO access to rebel-held territory remained erratic, devastated infrastructure blighted frontline communities, and the most vulnerable civilians were torn between spending what little they had on food, medicine or soaring utility bills to keep warm.
+NGO access to Russia-occupied territory remained erratic, devastated infrastructure blighted frontline communities, and the most vulnerable civilians were torn between spending what little they had on food, medicine or soaring utility bills to keep warm.

 Avdiivka, January 08, 2016 - A Ukrainian serviceman stands guard in a trench on the frontline. © Pierre Crom / Getty Images

-Conditions in the rebel-held town of Pervomaisk were desperate.
+Conditions in the Russia-occupied town of Pervomaisk were desperate.
 Sporadic shelling continued to strike around this desolate town, which had borne the brunt of catastrophic barrages the previous winter.
 Civilians endured chronic shortages and hardship; many buildings still stood ruined.
 The elderly were forced to collect water from a central point, while black market medicine was openly on sale in nearby Donetskyi village.
 Behind the flag-waving, vitriolic politics and slew of digital propaganda, it was clear: the reality on the ground was telling a very different story.
 There now remains a profound rift and terrible dearth.